The best cars for dog lovers

 What’s your favourite dog-friendly car?
 Let us know in the comments section below.

-Whether you’re looking to lease one of these cars or something different, remember to have a look at the very latest business and personal deals available.
+Whether you’re looking to lease one of these cars or something different, remember to have a look at the very latest business and personal deals available by clicking the button below.

 And always remember, Rule 57 of the Highway Code states: “When in a vehicle make sure dogs or other animals are suitably restrained so they cannot distract you while you are driving or injure you, or themselves, if you stop quickly.
 A seat belt harness, pet carrier, dog cage or dog guard are ways of restraining animals in cars.”.